Other / mixed grade configuration · Brookport, IL

 What is the racial and ethnic makeup of Brookport Elementary School?

-The largest demographic group at Brookport Elementary School is White at 74.2%.
-The school serves a diverse student body in Brookport, IL.
+The largest demographic group at Brookport Elementary School is White at 74.2% of enrollment, in Brookport, IL.

 What is the Resource Investment Index for Brookport Elementary School?